junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 What things in your people’s daily lives (living conditions, ways of doing things, beliefs, etc.) do they feel help them to be healthy?

-What do people feel to be their major problems, concerns, and needs—not only those related to health, but in general?
+What do people feel to be their major problems, concerns, and needs, not only those related to health, but in general?

 #### HOUSING AND SANITATION